 - Does the school provide hot-lunch?
 We are fortunate to partner with a local company which provides hot lunch for families who choose to use them for some or all days.
 The program is flexible and you can place your order up to 6:00 a.m. on the day of or set a recurring order.
 There are a variety of options in the app to choose from with options appropriate for any common dietary restriction.

 hot lunch program

-Do students use technology in classrooms?
+- Do students use technology in classrooms?
 Yes.
 We incorporate technology in developmentally appropriate ways in line with our mission of serving 21st Century learners.
-In addition to our Innovation Lab where students engage with new technology like 3-D printing, our K-2nd grades have tablets for scaffolded activities while our 3rd-5th grade classrooms are equipped with laptops.
-Starting in Middle School, each student uses their own laptop for in-class work and homework, and students take Computer Science and Robotics.
+In addition to our Innovation Lab where students engage with new technology like 3-D printing, our JK-1st grades have tablets for scaffolded activities while our 2nd-4th grade classrooms are equipped with laptops.
+Starting in Upper School 5th-8th, each student uses their own laptop for in-class work and homework, and students take Computer Science and Robotics.
 The school has a firm no cell phone policy during the school day.

 How does the school support students with learning differences?
 Our small class sizes make the Sea Crest environment ideal for students with mild learning differences because they can get hands-on attention and focus from our teachers.
 Faculty are also given extensive professional development around differentiation.
 For students with more significant learning differences, we have on-campus space available for them to meet with a private specialist when needed.

 - What is the volunteer commitment for parents?
 Sea Crest has thrived due to the thousands of hours that our parent body gives to all our programs and events each year.
 Although there are 20 required volunteer hours from each family every year, most families easily exceed that requirement for “Honorable Hours.”